CodeYourFuture/fundamentals-blockly/exercises/arrays_foreach.md

 Another use for an array is when we want to do the same thing with each element in an array (for example, create an `<li>`).

-Start with an empty unordered html list with the id "list"
+We'll start with an empty unordered html list with the id "list"

 ```html
 <ul id="list"></ul>